 Once upon a time, it was said you can find a beer tent every weekend in MusKEGon.
 The city goes beyond that now with a variety of festivals throughout the year.
 There’s Bike Time, the Irish Music Festival, Parties in the Park, Unity Music Festival and so much more.
 While nearby Grand Rapids is known for their craft beer scene, Muskegon has something to offer as well with Pigeon Hill, Unruly, Fetch and Bardic Wells Breweries.
 Be sure to check the CVB for a list of events.

 While most people think of the East Coast when it comes to lighthouses, Michigan actually offers the most of any state.
 There are 3 within Muskegon county and 2 you can go inside and visit.
 At Pere Marquette Beach you’ll find 2 of the lighthouses and a popular activity is to walk the pier to one of them.
 The other, smaller lighthouse only recently opened to visitors within the last view years and offers a little historical insight on the area.
 Just north of these is White River Light in Whitehall.

 Bonus: Michigan’s Adventure

-If all that weren’t enough to bring you to Muskegon, check out the largest amusement park in the state at Michigan’s Adventure.
+If all that wasn’t enough to bring you to Muskegon, check out the largest amusement park in the state at Michigan’s Adventure.

 What about you?
 Have you visited the Great Lake State?
 What are your favorite outdoor things to do there?